getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 // ): Promise<T>;
 ```

-In the ideal case, `startActiveSpan` should generally follow this code path.
+In the ideal case, `startSpan` should generally follow this code path.

 1. Get the active span from the current scope
 2. If the active span is defined, create a child span of that active span based on the provided `spanContext`, otherwise create a transaction based on the provided `spanContext`.